waddyado/CarrierPigeon/README.md

 # CarrierPigeon
-Encrypted messaging platform
+covert messaging platform

-As of 6/27/2022
+As of 6/28/2022

-still incomplete
+finished
-messages are sent but not decrypted on the recieving side
+messages are not encrypted over the network but it was still a fun project